 Landslides damaged the water pipelines and 50,000 people were left without access to water.
 The Climate Compliance Conference and everyone at Richmond Vale Academy worked tirelessly to help restore the water pipelines in North Leeward, together with the Central Water and Sewage Authority (CWSA).
 This was a big and challenging task.

 Over twelve heavy duty pipes, measuring approximately 12 feet and weighing well over 60 lbs, have been transported manually into the rugged mountainous terrains to re-connect or replace those that have been broken or lost.
 Shovelling, pecking, scooping, transporting the materials (lumber), rebuilding water stands was also on the agenda, all in an effort to assist in getting the lives of the community members back on track.

-Other efforts were aimed at helping several families dig mud out of their broken houses, assist them in finding their belongings, and help move them back into their homes.
+Other efforts were aimed at helping several families dig mud out of their destroyed houses, assist them in finding their belongings, and help them move back into their homes.